trang1618/treeheatr-manuscript/manuscript.md

 Visualizing and intepreting their building blocks, the single decision trees, are the first steps toward understanding these complex tree-based structures.
 However, it is difficult to incorporate the tree's predictive performance and the feature space in a single visualization.
 Existing softwares frequently treat all nodes in a decision tree similarly, leaving limited options for improving information presentation at the leaf nodes.
-For example, state-of-the-art libraries such as Python's [dtreeviz](https://github.com/parrt/dtreeviz), while producing aesthetic trees with detailed histograms at inner nodes, draw pie chart at leaf nodes.
+Specifically, state-of-the-art libraries such as Python's [dtreeviz](https://github.com/parrt/dtreeviz), while producing aesthetic trees with detailed histograms at inner nodes, draw pie chart at leaf nodes.
+The *ggparty* R package allows the user to have full control of the representation of each node but fixes the terminal node widths, which can limit the ability to show more collective visualizations.

-We have developed the *treeheatr* R package to utilize the leaf node space to show the data as a heatmap where the samples and features are optionally clustered to improve interpretation.
+We have developed the *treeheatr* package to utilize the leaf node space to show the data as a heatmap where the samples and features are optionally clustered to improve interpretation.
-Given a classification or regression problem, this example one line of code will generate the conditional inference tree, perform clustering, and produce a *ggplot* object that can be viewed in RStudio's viewer pane, saved to a graphic file, or embedded in an RMarkdown document:
+After simple installation, the user can apply *treeheatr* on their classification or regression problem with a single function, `heat_tree()`, as follows:
 ```
 heat_tree(data, task = 'classification', target_lab = 'Outcome')
 ```
+This one line of code above will generate the conditional inference tree, perform clustering, and produce a *ggplot* object that can be viewed in RStudio's viewer pane, saved to a graphic file, or embedded in an RMarkdown document.
+This example assumes a classification problem, but one can also apply *treeheatr* on a regression problem by changing the `task` argument.

 This article is organized as follows.
 In Section 2, we describe the important functions and corresponding arguments in *treeheatr*.